galdor/erl-jsv/doc/handbook.md

   values.
 - `disable_verification`: do not verify the definition before validation.
 - `catalogs`: a set of catalogs to use during verification and validation.
-- `illegal_member_handling`: an atom indicating how to handle illegal keys in objects; valid values are:
+- `invalid_member_handling`: an atom indicating how to handle invalid keys in objects with a `members` constraint; valid values are:
-  - `error`: return an error with the the illegal member.
+  - `error`: return an error when at least one invalid member is found.
-  - `keep`: return the object with the illegal members.
+  - `keep`: return invalid members in the canonical value.
-  - `remove`: return the object without the illegal members.
+  - `remove`: silently remove invalid members from the canonical value.
   The default value is `error`.

 ## Generation
 The `jsv:generate/2` and `jsv:generate/3` functions generate JSON values from